annebrown/content-data/content/devy/web-dev/comparisons/index.md

 ## Data

-Use identical, on-board content.
+Use identical, built-in content.
 Access the same public headless CMS, using the same API calls and auth approach (none, unless testing auth).
-Use framework core, when , when comparing frameworks.

-## Design

-Use identical component structures, styling and config.

 ## Analysis